jimkont/Plugins-QualityAssessment/README.md

 # Plugins-QualityAssessment
-Quality Assessment and Cleansing Plugins for UnifiedViews
+Quality Assessment and Cleansing Plugins for UnifiedViews, which were developed as part of [COMSODE](http://www.comsode.eu/) project.